Thesis-Limo/ROSTemplate/README.md

 3. To run the simulation: sudo ./run start

+4. There is still a problem if you run it once, so go into the terminal container and build.
+Then restart everything and it would be fine

-4. development docker -> so you can build: sudo ./run terminal
+5. development docker -> so you can build: sudo ./run terminal

-5. Before shutting down: sudo ./run stop
+6. Before shutting down: sudo ./run stop